 From unplugged weddings to hashtagged weddings

 In our always-online world, some people opt to have an unplugged wedding, where cell phone use is frowned upon, for a variety of reasons.
 Others, however, place disposable cameras on each table, encouraging the guests to use them to visualise the festivities from their point of view.
 We did this at our wedding lunch five years ago, and it was pretty lovely, but I think today we would probably go for the modern version of that and do what a lot of couples are doing nowadays: We’d create our own wedding hashtag.

 These days, social media is no stranger at weddings.
 It’s thanks to social media that we have been privy to some of the most hilarious wedding postings.
 Even wedding hashtags have long gone from hipster to mainstream and are pretty widely in use.
 The next step up from creating a wedding hashtag and asking your guests to use it when posting to Instagram, Twitter and Facebook is to get a wedding wall going on Walls.io.
-We have a couple of wedding walls up there at the moment if you want to have a look around.
-Setting one up is super easy and you can even design the background to fit with your wedding’s theme.
+Setting up a wedding wall is super easy and you can even design the background to fit with your wedding’s theme.